Andrew900460/llvm-mos-Game-Utilities/README.md

 # Note To Any Current Cloners
+I reccomend grabbing what you want from this repo, rather than trying to use it all and directly depend on this repo.
+HPP files may move around a lot, names may change.
+In general, there will probably be breaking changes.
+But do come back here when I update the repo to see what all i added.

 I think a lot of the files need to be put into their own folder (probably called "nes-game-utils" or somthing) So this may cause issues with anyone who are currently using the files.
 But I will soon settle on a specific folder structure that hopefully won't conflict with other folders.